Explore the most common questions on how we encourage debate and social interaction through our network and our moderation process.

 Have a question?
-Here you may find the answers for the most common questions asked by our users.
+Here you may find the answers to the most common questions asked by our users.

-In general, we want to open comments up on our content wherever possible, but time and attention is finite (particularly in moderation resource) and we have learned from experience that some subjects and types of article attract less constructive or engaging debate than others.
+However, time and attention are finite (particularly in moderation resource).
+We have learned from experience that some subjects and types of articles attract less constructive or engaging debate than others.

-With that in mind, we have devised some general operating guidelines for which articles we should prioritise commenting on.
+With that in mind, we have devised some general operating guidelines for which articles we should prioritize when commenting.

-Comments will generally not be open on content which is sensitive for legal reasons (e.g. where there is a high risk of libel or contempt), or editorial reasons (could include: announcements of deaths, breaking news, stories about particularly divisive or emotional issues).
+Comments will generally not be open on content that is sensitive for legal reasons (e.g., where there is a high risk of libel or contempt) or editorial reasons (could include: announcements of deaths, breaking news, stories about particularly divisive or emotional issues).

-In addition, where a number of threads are already open on a specific topic or story, we try to keep comments to a single thread, to make it easier for people to find and follow the unfolding conversation.
+In addition, where several threads are already open on a specific topic or story, we try to keep comments to a single thread.
+This allows us to make it easier for people to find and follow the unfolding conversation.

-In short, where comments are likely to add value (for us and other readers) in terms of additional insight, perspective or knowledge, and where we have time and resource to be involved in the conversation, we try to ensure commenting is turned on.
+In short, where comments are likely to add value (for other readers and us) in terms of additional insight, perspective or knowledge, and where we have time and resource to be involved in the conversation, we try to ensure commenting is turned on.

 We ask everyone interacting on the website to abide by our community standards and participation guidelines.

-Please be careful about deciding to add personal information such as contact details to your comments: remember this is a public conversation.
+Please be careful about adding personal information such as contact details to your comments: remember this is a public conversation.

 Exactly what you might imagine.